AzizDialloG/pands-problem-sheet/README.md

 I used list and if statements for this program
 # Sources
-Week 5 online tutorial and some online resources https://pythontic.com/datetime/date/weekday https://www.w3schools.com/python/python_conditions.asp
+Week 5 online tutorial and some online resources Recommended reading
+Read Real Python's blog posts on List and Tuples and Dictionaries. https://pythontic.com/datetime/date/weekday https://www.w3schools.com/python/python_conditions.asp